CurveDocs/curve-docs/docs/lending/contracts/cryptofrompoolsrate.md

 ### `price`
 !!! description "`CryptoFromPoolsRate.price() -> uint256`"

-    Getter for the price of the collateral denomintaed against the borrowed token.
+    Getter for the price of the collateral denominated against the borrowed token.
 E.g. a market with pufETH as collateral and crvUSD borrowable, the price will return the pufETH price with regard to crvUSD.

     Returns: oracle price (`uint256`).